dkarvounaris/jornada/README.md

 I decided to open-source Jornada, to showcase approaches of Domain Driven Design with Laravel and for learning purposes for others.

 So far, examples can be found, how to modify parts of a standard Laravel application, to do things different and yet stay within Laravel style.
+Included is also creating a custom CLI based on artisan, as well how to leverage code generation to superspeed early development and decision changes.

 Some documentation already provides insights on the approaches taken.